 This name should sound familiar for two reasons.
 Firstly, this is the beer hall from the infamous Beer Hall Putsch, a failed coup d’état led by Hitler and the Nazi party that took place in 1923 – the very event that led to Hitler’s arrest and jail sentence during which he wrote Mein Kampf.

-Secondly, this beer hall is where a chance to change history was missed by mere minutes.
+Second, it was in this beer hall that a chance to alter history was just minutes away.
 In November 1939, Georg Elser planted a bomb inside the hall, set to detonate while Hitler was giving a speech.
 His plan failed only because Hitler cut his speech short and left before the bomb was detonated… escaping the assassination attempt by a mere 13 minutes.

 Our Haidhausen Self-Guided Walking Tour Map